 What Are the Best Materials?

-Although titanium is by far the best material, it’s also prohibitively expensive, which is why most people opt for a high-quality stainless steel product instead.
+Although titanium is the best material, it’s also prohibitively expensive, so most people opt for a high-quality stainless steel product.

 Both are durable, toxin-free, and comparatively lightweight.

 Note: Avoid any canteen that boasts a liner or layer of insulation as these are not suitable for heating over a fire.